webtorrent/torrent-discovery/README.md

 ### `discovery.destroy()`

-Destroy and cleanup the DHT and tracker instances.
+Destroy and cleanup the DHT, tracker and LSD instances.

 ### events

 ### `discovery.on('peer', (peer, source) => {})`

 Emitted whenever a new peer is discovered.
-Source is either 'tracker' or 'dht' based on peer source.
+Source is either 'tracker', 'dht' or 'lsd' based on peer source.

 **In node**, `peer` is a string in the form `ip:port`, e.g. `12.34.56.78:4000`.